 - Completion of a teacher preparation program and supervised experience like student teaching

 - A clean background check

-- Passing scores on teaching certification tests, which cover both general knowledge and your teaching subject area
+- Passing scores on teaching licensure tests, which cover both general knowledge and your teaching subject area